Who's Who in Reception

 Meet the 2023 - 2024 Reception Team

 In Reception, we have two classes, Dodd and Inkpen.
 Mrs Tench and Mrs Pritchard are the teachers in Inkpen and Mrs Trow in Dodd., with Mrs Haynes stepping in for Mrs Tench on Mondays.
-Mrs Dunn leads the entire Early Years team and is also the Deputy Safeguarding lead in school.
-Mrs Tench also leads science across the school whilst Miss Hinton leads on History.
+Mrs Haynes leads the Early Years team.

 For Literacy and Mathematics the children are taught in small focus groups across both classes which allows us to tailor our teaching to the specific needs of each child or group.
 The children also have many opportunities to explore their own learning through play, co-operation, investigation and exploration.
 Children are supported to find out about the world around them, technology, art, music, PE and all other areas through whole class teaching, small group teaching or independent investigation.